Adaptive Evolutionary Framework for Safe, Efficient, and Cooperative Autonomous Vehicle Interactions: Simulation Results

 Fig.~16 illustrates the causal influence of the four AVs over time, showcasing their adaptive behavior and contributions to the system.
 The causal influence values are plotted for each AV, represented by different colors.
 Initially, all AVs exhibit fluctuations, reflecting an adaptation phase where the AVs adjust to the interactions in their environment.
 Over time, the causal influence stabilizes at different levels for each AV, highlighting heterogeneous adaptation.
 Positive causal influence values indicate contributions because they reflect how an AV's behavior positively impacts the overall system's reward.
 When an AV has a positive causal influence, it implies that its actions are cooperative, reduce collision risks, and maintain efficient traffic flow.
 AV 1 starts with a low causal influence but gradually increases over time, reaching a positive influence near $t = 2~\text{s}$.
 AV 2 maintains a more stable but lower positive influence throughout the simulation, indicating moderate contributions to the system.
 AV 3 shows noticeable fluctuations during the adaptation phase but achieves a stable and increasing positive influence by the end.
 AV 4 starts with the highest fluctuation and influence initially but stabilizes at a consistently high positive causal influence, demonstrating its significant contribution to the system.
 The positive causal influence of all AVs by the end of the simulation reflects their cooperative behavior, with AV 4 contributing the most and AV 2 contributing moderately.

-Fig.~17 demonstrates the average number of collisions for four algorithms: CEGT, EGT, Nash, and Stakelberg.
-CEGT demonstrates a significant advantage with an average collision count of approximately $0.4$, the lowest among all algorithms, compared to EGT around $2.5$, Nash around $3$, and Stakelberg around $0.7$.
-The data points for CEGT are tightly concentrated around the mean, reflecting consistent and reliable results, whereas Nash and Stakelberg show wider distributions with extreme outliers between $5$ to $10$.
+Fig.~17 demonstrates the average number of collisions for four algorithms: CEGT, EGT, Nash, and Stackelberg.
+CEGT demonstrates a significant advantage with an average collision count of approximately $0.4$, the lowest among all algorithms, compared to EGT around $2.5$, Nash around $3$, and Stackelberg around $0.7$.
+The data points for CEGT are tightly concentrated around the mean, reflecting consistent and reliable results, whereas Nash and Stackelberg show wider distributions with extreme outliers between $5$ to $10$.
 This stark contrast highlights the inefficiency of the alternative methods in ensuring safety.
 CEGT's ability to minimize collisions and maintain stability across scenarios underscores its effectiveness in cooperative and adaptive decision-making.

-Fig.~18 illustrates the cumulative reward profiles over time for four AVs using the CEGT, Nash, and Stakelberg algorithms.
+Fig.~18 illustrates the cumulative reward profiles over time for four AVs using the CEGT, Nash, and Stackelberg algorithms.
 For AV 1, CEGT shows a steady growth in cumulative reward, reaching approximately $0.7 \times 10^5$ at $t=10~\text{s}$.
 This lower reward compared to other AVs is due to AV 1 prioritizing maintaining a similar distance to other AVs, thereby sacrificing its self-reward for the overall system's benefit.
-For AV 2, the CEGT reward curve is similar to Stakelberg; however, CEGT exhibits narrower variation, suggesting greater stability and adaptability to different initial settings of AVs.
+For AV 2, the CEGT reward curve is similar to Stackelberg; however, CEGT exhibits narrower variation, suggesting greater stability and adaptability to different initial settings of AVs.
 Similar trends are observed for AVs 3 and 4, where CEGT achieves higher rewards than the other algorithms.
-Although Stakelberg also presents a consistent upward trend, its wide variability indicates poor capability to adapt to random initial settings of AVs and maintain reliable performance.
+Although Stackelberg also presents a consistent upward trend, its wide variability indicates poor capability to adapt to random initial settings of AVs and maintain reliable performance.